 During the second semester, the student will register with you for an independent study.
-You are committed to meet with the student at at least 5 times during the term.
-You will receive emails from the SI administrator, asking if the student is making appropriate progress.
+You are committed to meet with the student at least 5 times during the term.
+You will receive emails from the Liberal Arts chair, asking if the student is making appropriate progress.
 Please respond to these emails (which take the place of the hard copy contact forms formerly used).
 Your feedback is our only indicator of student progress.
 Please let us know if students are struggling, as this is crucial to whether they will graduate.

-In this 1 phase of the senior work project, you are responsible for the following: Advising students on appropriate and effective ways to implement ideas delineated in the proposal (for example, practical advice about data collection and analysis, suggestions about translating concepts into creative expression, etc) Helping students to designate interim goals and preliminary deadlines to ensure completion of the senior work project on time Reinforcing the importance of following professional guidelines for manuscript preparation, and recommending corrections wherever deviations from these guidelines might occur Reviewing project drafts for overall quality and soundness, and submitting final grades by the deadline: Fall Semester Projects due the first week in December, and grades due by winter break; Spring Semester Projects due the first week in May, and grades due by graduation.
+In this phase of the senior work project, you are responsible for the following: ☐ Advising students on appropriate and effective ways to implement ideas delineated in the proposal (for example, practical advice about data collection and analysis, suggestions about translating concepts into creative expression, etc) ☐ Helping students to designate interim goals and preliminary deadlines to ensure completion of the senior work project on time Reinforcing the importance of following professional guidelines for manuscript preparation, and recommending corrections wherever deviations from these guidelines might occur Reviewing project drafts for overall quality and soundness, and submitting final grades by the deadline:

+Fall Semester Projects due the first week in December, and grades due by winter break; Spring Semester Projects due the first week in May, and grades due by graduation.

-If you have questions, contact the SI Director of Undergraduate Studies, Ellen Freeberg (freebere@newschool.edu).
+If you have questions, contact the Liberal Arts chair, Albert Mobilio (Mobilio A@newschool.edu).
 Thank you!